 Taking German with IWLP as part of your degree (for 20 credits)?

 - If you are in the first year of your course (Part 1 or PGT) - select through online module selection as you do for your other modules.
-If the selection window has closed go to module surgeries or support centres.
+If the selection window has closed go to module selection or your support centre.

 - Returning students (Parts 2/3 and 4) - please discuss with a support centre how to change/add your module choices.